vicfergar/HassClient/README.md

 ```

 ### Search related
 All data stored in Home Assistant is interconnected, making it a graph.
-The client allows to search related items for a given `ItemTypes` and `itemId`.
+The client allows searching related items for a given `ItemTypes` and `itemId`.
 ```csharp
 SearchRelatedResponse result = await hassWSApi.SearchRelated(ItemTypes.Entity, "weather.home");
 ```

 ### Raw Commands
-Even many commands are implemented natively by this API client, some may not.
+Even though many commands are implemented natively by this API client, some may not.
 For this purpose, a raw command API is available to send custom commands and receive raw results.
 ```csharp
 // Send raw command message with raw result RawCommandResult rawResult = await hassWSApi.SendRawCommandWithResultAsync(new RawCommandMessage("get_config"));